![]() |

 Information received from Japan suggests that the Atsuta 19 was the only model ever produced by this manufacturer.
 According to Akira Fujimuro, the Atsuta engines were manufactured on a modest scale in a small workshop as opposed to a major factory.
 At this point in time over 70 years on (as of 2023), the identity and background of the individual(s) responsible for the Atsuta model engines remain obscure, probably being lost forever at this stage.
 It would be nice to think that some of those who had been involved with the full-sized Atsuta aero engines may have had some involvement with the model aero engines which came later, but we have no evidence for this.

-This displacement figure is interesting insofar as it puts the engine just above the displacement limit for American Class A competition.
+Apart from the serial number, the only marking that appears on the engine is the Greek letter η (eta) which appears in a small circle cast in relief onto the right-hand side of the upper crankcase.
+This letter is the International symbol for "efficiency".
+The Atsuta's displacement figure is interesting insofar as it puts the engine just above the displacement limit for American Class A competition.
 This is another indicator of a relatively early date - by the early 1950’s almost all Japanese manufacturers were designing their engines to conform to US competition classes.
 This was becoming important even in Japan itself, where the ongoing presence of the predominantly American forces of occupation led to many domestic contests being flown to US rules.
 The Atsuta 19’s bore and stroke measurements result in unusually over-square geometry for an engine of this vintage, although there are precedents.
 Even so, it seem possible that the designer(s) may have been retaining the option of adding an under-bored 2.5 cc (.15 cuin.) version at some point using the same bottom end.
 A bore of 14.7 mm combined with the same 14.6 mm stroke would yield a displacement of 2.48 cc with square internal geometry.
-However, my Japanese informants believe that only the 19 ever actually appeared on the market.
+However, my Japanese informants believed that only the 19 ever actually appeared on the market.

 The crankcase is a clean pressure die-casting which incorporates the main bearing in unit.
 The most obviously out-of-the-rut feature is the unusually long main bearing.
 It seems likely that the idea was to make the engine more amenable to tidy installation in a long-nosed scale or semi-scale model.
 The use of RRV induction would also support this goal by creating a front end which is completely free from any protuberances.
 The combination of a plain bearing with a rather basic disc valve design argues strongly against any notion that racing applications featured in the designer’s ambitions.
-The engine features a steel cylinder of typical Japanese form by late 1940’s/early 1950’s standards.
-The cooling fins are machined integrally with the cylinder itself.
-The cylinder is located on the top of the crankcase casting by a relatively thin location flange which seals with a gasket.
-The cylinder head is a separate aluminium alloy component which is produced by pressure die-casting, a technique with which the manufacturer was clearly very comfortable.
-As with the cylinder, a thin gasket is used to create a head seal.
+The accompanying component view of engine no. 3250 should do much to clarify the following description.
+That example appears to have a Fuji needle valve assembly in place of the original components seen on my own example and in the previously-reproduced advertising image.

-This assembly appears unusually open to distortion during the assembly process, particularly given the combination of unevenly-distributed hold-down stresses, very thin cylinder walls and the extremely wide exhaust port which removes much of the support from the upper cylinder wall and cylinder installation flange on the exhaust side.
+The head and cylinder are both secured to the crankcase by a pair of long screws which pass through clearance holes drilled through the cylinder head, cylinder cooling fins and location flange to engage with two tapped holes in the crankcase casting fore and aft.
+Two additional shorter screws are placed at the sides of the head to assist in the maintenance of a head seal.
+These thread into tapped holes formed in the relatively thick upper cylinder flange.
+This assembly appears unusually open to distortion during the assembly process, particularly given the combination of unevenly-distributed hold-down stresses, very thin cylinder walls, thin cylinder installation flange and the extremely wide exhaust port which removes much of the support from the upper cylinder wall and cylinder installation flange on the exhaust side.
 There is no trace of binding in the illustrated example, and I was keen to keep it that way!
-It was largely for this reason that I elected not to disturb the cylinder assembly.
+It was largely for this reason that I elected not to disturb the cylinder assembly, at least at this stage.
 The cylinder porting is somewhat unusual, albeit not atypical in an early post-war Japanese context.
 Both exhaust and transfer ports are milled through the relatively thin cylinder walls to create rectangular openings of unusually large area.
 The exhaust opening is cut above the cylinder location flange, while the transfer port is cut below the flange.
 This would preclude the creation of any overlap between the two ports were it not for the use of a step cut into the crown of the cast iron piston on the transfer side.
 As can be seen in the attached image of the engine in component form, this step is crescent-shaped rather than being cut straight across - a good design feature, since the width of the transfer port would otherwise require a step of unusually large width and volume, to the great detriment both of transfer gas velocities and combustion chamber shape.
 As it is, the narrow crescent-shaped step provides excellent directional control over the incoming transfer gas, along with enhanced gas velocity.

 To maintain access to the needle valve control if the re-configured engine is to be used in an upright mounting orientation, it will be found necessary to remove and re-install the needle valve assembly from the opposite side of the venturi.
 In this form, the venturi will be located at the bottom of the backplate as assembled, with the needle valve assembly in a near-vertical orientation.
 Considerations of torque balancing could potentially make this a very useful option in a multi-engine scale or semi-scale model context.

 All fits and finishes in the illustrated example are well up to the best contemporary commercial standards.
-The engine appears perfectly fitted throughout, turning very freely with the plug removed but with no detectable play anywhere in the system.
+Although it has clearly been mounted and used, the engine remains perfectly fitted throughout, turning very freely with the plug removed but with no detectable play anywhere in the system.
 With a plug fitted, compression seal is excellent, as is the base compression seal.
-I would judge that this example has seen little if any use in a model, although it does appear to have had a certain amount of bench running.
 A point to note in connection with this engine is the fact that the crankshaft end float appears to be rather critical.
 The axial clearance provided for the connecting rod big end and spacer to fit between the crankweb and the disc valve is minimal.
 Consequently, if the shaft and rod are not to bear on the alloy disc when set back during starting or when operated in pusher mode as suggested in the advertisement, then end float has to be kept small enough to ensure that the rear of the prop driver absorbs any set-back forces.
 Otherwise, a condition would be created whereby the disc valve would in effect become the thrust bearing, which is bound to cause high levels of friction along with accelerated and/or uneven disc valve wear.
 Many examples of the E.D.
 Bee diesel and its Hornet relative suffer drastically from this problem.
 On the other hand, there needs to be enough end float to ensure that lubricant has free access to (and passage through) the extended main bearing, for which lubrication is likely to be a rather critical issue.
 My example has about 0.2 mm end float, with very little leeway in either direction as far as I can tell.
 If the engine was to be used in pusher mode, I would definitely recommend the use of a thin steel thrust washer between the rear of the prop driver and the front of the main bearing.
 Otherwise, the situation would be an alloy-on-alloy thrust bearing - not a recipe for longevity.
 It appears that the engine may have been fitted with such a shim as supplied - engine number 3250 seen in the earlier component view clearly had such a thrust washer, since it’s present in the photograph.
 I suspect that my example is simply missing this component.
 If the engine is used in normal rotation mode with a tractor prop, this washer is of course unnecessary.
 The other point worth noting is that this appears to be one engine which is definitely best left undisturbed once settled down and run in.
 The cylinder design with its two main hold-down bolts, thin walls and oversized exhaust port is such that the cylinder is almost guaranteed to take a “set” when first tightened down.
-If it is subsequently disturbed, there is little chance that the exact same “set” will be re-established upon reassembly, with negative consequences on both performance and longevity.
+If it is subsequently disturbed, there is little chance that the exact same “set” will be re-established upon reassembly, with potentially negative consequences on both performance and longevity.
 Best left well alone …………..
 Apparent Design Problems We've noted the unconfirmed possibility that over 3000 examples of the Atsuta 19 may have been made in total.
 If this is indeed the case, the next question must be - where are they all now??
 Why is this engine as rare as it appears to be, even in its native Japan?

 For this reason, it seems likely that a substantially higher than usual incidence of crash damage bedevilled the Atsuta 19.
 If the engine was marketed at a competitive selling price, this may have led to damaged examples simply being discarded rather than being seen as having sufficient monetary value to be worth repairing.
 However, it appears that the real culprit may have lain elsewhere.
 According to Akira Fujimuro, most of the Atsuta engines failed in service because of inadequate lubrication reaching the front end of the very long plain-bearing shaft.
-This resulted in damage to the shaft and bearing, sometimes extending to If this is how things went, then the supply of spare parts would also have been terminated early on.
+This resulted in damage to the shaft and bearing, sometimes extending to catastrophic If this is how things went, then the supply of spare parts would also have been terminated early on.
 This in turn would explain why any examples that subsequently broke their cases were discarded - spare replacements were simply not available.
 Either way, it appears that an unusually small proportion of the engines that were manufactured have survived down to the present day.
 Those of us lucky enough to own examples will need to take very good care of them!
 In particular, anyone (like myself!) who is planning to run one would do well to lubricate the front of the main bearing before each and every run and also make sure that there is a little clearance at the rear of the prop driver to provide some end-float, thus allowing the free passage of lubricant into and out of the bearing.
 In view of the likely identity relationship between the Atsuta model engines and their full-sized Daimler-Benz based Atsuta predecessors from WW2, it’s interesting to note that the full-sized Atsuta engines also experienced serious crankshaft problems.
 The design of the Daimler-Benz originals from which the Atsuta engines were copied was such that the fit and alignment of the crankshaft in its bearings was critical given the greater than average length of the engine.
 The Japanese manufacturers appear to have had difficulty building the engines to the required tolerances.
 Postwar evaluation by the US Air Force’s Foreign Aircraft Evaluation Center found that the standard of workmanship displayed in the Atsuta aero engines was not as good as that of the Japanese Army's Kawasaki Ha-40 and far worse than that displayed by competing engine makers Mitsubishi and Nakajima.
 There was also the issue of the quality of steel available to the Japanese during the war, which fell somewhat short of that specified by Daimler-Benz.
 The overall result was that the full-sized Atsuta engines proved to be somewhat prone to crankshaft failures.
 Despite this, the Aichi company managed to produce some 873 Atsuta series engines during World War II before repeated Allied bombing of the Atsuta engine plant eventually brought engine production to a standstill.
-Conclusion
+The Atsuta 19 on Test - Finally!
+After ten years of agonizing (aka procrastination!) in view of the cautionary note of some of the earlier comments, I finally decided to take the bull by the horns and give my example of the Atsuta 19, engine number 0548, a chance to show what it could do.
+The state of the piston crown confirmed that it had clearly survived a fair bit of previous running, leading me to hope that it could take a little more.

 |